Blackmon, Desmond lead Rockies' rout of Padres

 The Rockies opened it up in the fifth when Desmond hit a grand slam off reliever Robbie Erlin to make it 11-4.

 The Padres came right back.
 Eric Hosmer hit a rare three-run single on a 3-2, two-out pitch in the sixth.
-Wil Myers reached on a two-base error and scored on Kinsler's double to make it 11-8 in the seventh inning.
+In the seventh inning, Wil Myers reached on a two-base error and scored on Kinsler's double to make it 11-8.

-David Dahl's two-run triple and Desmond's sacrifice fly in the seventh gave Colorado a 14-8 lead.
+David Dahl's two-run triple and Desmond's sacrifice fly in the bottom of the seventh gave Colorado a 14-8 lead.

 --Field Level Media